-The fiscal intermediary is responsible for processing completed provider enrollment packets submitted by health care services providers requesting enrollment to participate in the Medicaid Program to provide specific types of services to Medicaid recipients.
+The FI is responsible for processing completed provider enrollment packets submitted by health care services providers requesting enrollment in the Medicaid program to provide specific types of services to Medicaid beneficiaries.
 If eligible for enrollment, a provider is assigned a separate Medicaid provider number for each specific type of service.
 Provider enrollment packets and other forms are available online under the Provider Enrollment link on the Louisiana Medicaid website.
-(Refer to the Appendix B for contact information)
+(Refer to the Appendix B for contact information).